The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 It’s not just cortisol that can wreak havoc on our brains and bodies.

-We can repeatedly trigger the fight-or-flight response for many reasons.
+A person might repeatedly trigger the fight-or-flight response for many reasons

-• we might live in a dangerous or stressful environment
+• Living in a dangerous or stressful environment

-• we could have past trauma or unresolved psychological issues
+• Having past trauma or unresolved psychological issues

-• we could have less of the calming neurotransmitters such as GABA or serotonin
+• Having less of the calming neurotransmitters such as GABA or serotonin available in the brain and nervous system

-Regardless of the reasons for our overactive fight-or-flight responses – once we get caught up in triggering this response regularly we begin to deplete cortisol, making it harder to turn it off.
+Regardless of the reasons for overactive fight-or-flight responses – once a person gets caught up in triggering this response regularly, they begin to deplete cortisol, making it harder to turn it off.

-As it becomes harder to turn off, we prolong the response and set up a cycle of stress.
+As it becomes harder to turn off, they prolong the response and set up a cycle of stress.

-Just as significant (and important to understanding how anxiety works) – is the fact that once we begin to repeat thoughts, actions or responses it becomes significantly easier to have these thoughts or responses.
+Just as significant (and essential to understanding how anxiety works) is that once you begin to repeat thoughts, actions, or responses, it becomes significantly easier to have these thoughts or reactions.

-We create “anxiety pathways,” setting ourselves up for worry, anxiety and panic on a regular basis.
+You create "anxiety pathways," setting yourself up for worry, anxiety, and panic on a regular basis.

 Repetition: Creating Anxiety Pathways in the Brain